m-lego/m65/notes/assembly.md

 ![encoder front](pics/encoder_2.jpg)

+!!! success

     at this point everything shall work..

 ### the box